A person visiting someone in the hospital. The patient is lying in bed and smiling

 More about hospital care

-If you're a patient at one of our health care facilities, you'll likely have questions about what to expect.
-Find out the steps we take to make your stay as comfortable as possible.
+If you're a patient at one of our health-care facilities, you'll likely have questions about what services and amenities are available.
+Find out what is available to make your stay as comfortable as possible.

 Leaving the hospital